Albert Pullerits grant

 - In assessing the student papers, the committee takes into account the following criteria:

-- novelty of the conception
+- novelty of the conception;

-- applicability of the results
+- applicability of the results.

 In case two papers are assessed as equally good, prevalence is given to the applicability of the results.

-Announcement and recognition of the winners
+Announcement and recognition of the winner